-''' RSRange 0, 4000 # spectral range for simulation of rR spectra (cm-1) NRRSPoints 4000 # number of points to simulate rR spectra (cm-1) resonance Raman intensities will be calculated for all vibrational states with excitation number up to RamanOrder: RamanOrder 3 '''
+''' excitation energies (cm-1) for which rR spectra will be calculated: RRSE 39808 full width half maximum of Raman bands in rR spectra (cm-1): RRS_FWHM 20 RSRange 0, 4000 # spectral range for simulation of rR spectra (cm-1) NRRSPoints 4000 # number of points to simulate rR spectra (cm-1) resonance Raman intensities will be calculated for all vibrational states with excitation number up to RamanOrder: RamanOrder 3 '''

-The calculated rR spectrum is shown in Figure 6.26.
+The calculated rR spectrum is shown in Figure 6.27.
 In the input we have invoked the calculation of rR intensities for the transitions with up to 3 vibrational quanta in the final vibrational state (RamanOrder = 3).
 Make sure that the rR intensity pattern in the given spectral range does not change noticeably upon further increase of this parameter.
 Typically, the larger are the normal coordinate displacements the greater order of Raman scattering is required in the calculation to account for all the most intense transitions in the rR spectrum.
 The inclusion of vibrational transitions beyond the fundamentals is a particular feature of the orca_asa program.

-Comparison of the calculated and experimental rR spectra (Figure 6.26) mainly shows discrepancies in the values of the Raman shifts that are mainly related to the low accuracy of the vibrational frequencies obtained at the BHLYP level (typically overestimated by $\approx 10\%$).
+Comparison of the calculated and experimental rR spectra (Figure 6.27) mainly shows discrepancies in the values of the Raman shifts that are mainly related to the low accuracy of the vibrational frequencies obtained at the BHLYP level (typically overestimated by $\approx 10\%$).
 However, the intensity patterns of the calculated and experimental rR spectra show very nice agreement with experiment that is already sufficient to assign the experimental peaks to individual vibrational transitions.
 This can be done upon examination of file example010.asa.o3.rrs.39808.stk which provides intensity, Raman shift, and specification for each vibrational transition.
 It is actually one of the most consistent procedures that enables one to identify different fundamental, overtone and combination bands in the experimentally observed rR spectrum.
 Such an assignment is a necessary prerequisite for the fit.
 The current example is relatively straightforward since the spectral region 1-1700 cm-1 is actually dominated by fundamental bands while the most intense overtone and combination transitions occur at higher frequencies.
 However, in many cases even the low-frequency spectral range is characterized by significant contributions from overtone and combination bands that sometimes are even more intense than fundamental transitions!
 Thus, quantum chemical calculations can greatly facilitate the assignment of experimental rR bands.